MicrosoftLearning/AZ-2008_DevOps_Foundations_Core_Principles_Practices/Instructions/Labs/02-implement-manage-repositories-using-github.md

 ### Task 6: Create and merge a pull request

 1. Navigate back to the forked **Spoon-Knife** repo page.
-1. Ensure that you are currently viewing the **update-index.html** branch, as indicated by the label appearing in the drop-down list in the upper-left corner of the page.
+1. Ensure that you're currently viewing the **update-index.html** branch, as indicated by the label appearing in the drop-down list in the upper-left corner of the page.
 If that label displays **main**, select it first and then, in the drop-down list containing the list of branches, select **update-index.html**.
 1. On the forked **Spoon-Knife** repo page, select **Contribute** and then select **Open pull request**.
 1. On the **Open a pull request** page, select the entry **base repository: octocat/Spoon-Knife**.
 1. In the **Choose a Base Repository** drop-down list, select the name of the forked repository you created at the beginning of this lab.